suyeonmew/AI-based-QEM-Methods-Review/README.md

 ## 4) Final inclusion criteria

 The records in `04_abstract_analysis/S4.csv` represent the final set after full-text review.
-A study was included only if it met all three:
+A study was included only if it met all four:

 1. Written in English and published in a peer-reviewed journal or conference.
 2. Is a full paper — short papers (≤ 4 pages excluding references), abstracts, posters, and workshop papers were excluded.
 Workshop papers were identified from the manuscript header or venue information.